top of page

 • Reforms to primary care that fail to attend to the multidimensional needs of low-income communities may entrench existing inequities.

-Lavergne, M.R.
-Talking ’bout my generation: Practice patterns among early-career family physicians and implications for primary care policy and workforce planning.
-BRIC NS Primary Health Care Learning Series.
+Lavergne MR. Talking ’bout my generation: Practice patterns among early-career family physicians and implications for primary care policy and workforce planning.
+BRIC Nova Scotia Primary Health Care Learning Series.
 February 9, 2022.

 bottom of page